sandersmit/TheApp/README.md

 # TheApp
-App experiments with phonegap build
+App experiments with phonegap build by Sander Smit